skewballfox/precise-wakeword-model-maker/README.md

 * generate background noise
 * incrementally train through other noise (ie common voice, pd)

-NOTE: The model analytics doesn't always pick the best-best model, a refactor is on the way to ensure that the best models are always picked.
-But it still performs better than anything I have ever seen so....

 # How does it work?
 TODO: come up with really chill explaination about data categories, sub-categories they boost the model, optimizing model selection and training, noisy data generation, automatically incrementally collecting new data, and curriculum learning.